-The Shire selects a valuation technique that is appropriate in the circumstances and for which sufficient data is available to measure fair value.
-The availability of sufficient and relevant data primarily depe on the specific characteristics of the asset or liability being measured.
-The valuation techniques selected by the Shire are consistent with one or mo the following valuation approaches:
+Valuation techniques The Shire selects a valuation technique that is appropriate in the circumstances and for which sufficient data is available to measure fair value.
+The availability of sufficient and relevant data primarily depends on the specific frameteristics of the asset of liability being measured.
+The valuation techniques selected by the Shire are consistent with one or more on techniques that reflect the current replacement cost of the service

-Market approach

-Valuation techniques that use prices and other relevant infor generated by market transactions for identical or similar assets or liabilities on techniques that reflect the current replacement cost of the service capacity of an asset.
+Market approach Valuation techniques that use prices and other relevant informatio generated by market transactions for identical or similar assets or

-Income approach Valuation techniques that convert estimated future cash flows or income and expenses into a single discounted present value
+Valuation techniques that convert estimated future cash flows or inco and expenses into a single discounted present value.